 "I literally feel like I'm in a dream right now," Bugha’s mom states in a recent ESPN.com article.

 "It's so surreal...This is life-changing for him.
 He's been playing video games since he was 3, so this is his passion.
 He told us he could do this, he put his mind to it and he did it."

 Foster your child’s passion for competitive gaming and eSports

-If you are the parent of a teen who is interested in gaming or the booming eSports industry, check out our Fortnite and eSports Production course for ages 13-18.
+If you are the parent of a teen who is interested in gaming or the booming eSports industry, check out our eSports summer camps for ages 13-18.
 In this intensive, two-week program, they’ll discover what it takes to kickstart a successful eSports career, touching on gameplay, streaming, engagement strategies, and more!